Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Results

+We directly imaged SOT-driven dynamics using time-resolved x-ray holography combined with numerical phase retrieval at sub-\SI{20}{nm} spatial resolution~\cite{battistelli2023coherent} (see Methods), significantly surpassing previous time-resolved imaging approaches~\cite{buttner2015dynamics,woo2017spin,litzius2017skyrmion,woo2018deterministic,finizio2019deterministic}.
+We recorded images at various delays $\Delta t$ between the onset of the \SI{10}{ns} rectangular current pulse driving the dynamics and the 100-ps x-ray pulse probing the transient magnetic configuration, capturing frames before, during, and after the current pulse reached the racetrack.
+Each image reflects the real-space and real-time magnetic state at a specific delay, averaged over \num{4.7e7} pump--probe cycles (see Methods), during which the applied field remains static.
+To avoid cumulative effects, images were intentionally acquired in a non-sequential order with respect to the delay steps, and static reference images of the unpumped domain configuration were regularly recorded to confirm that the sample remained undamaged throughout the experiment.

+As shown in Supplementary Fig.~1c, we apply unipolar rectangular current pulses of \SI{10}{ns} duration, which are known to nucleate skyrmions in comparable multilayer stacks~\cite{buttner2017field,woo2018deterministic,kern2022deterministic}.
+Before each time-resolved measurement, the sample is saturated at $\mu_0 H_{\mathrm{z}} = \SI{300}{mT}$ to erase magnetic history.
+To avoid cumulative effects, images were intentionally acquired in a non-sequential order with respect to the delay steps, and static reference images of the unpumped domain configuration were regularly recorded to confirm that the sample remained undamaged throughout the experiment.

-The experiment was performed by directly imaging the SOT-driven dynamics and the transient magnetic configurations involved using time-resolved x-ray holography with sub-\SI{20}{nm} spatial resolution \cite{battistelli2023coherent} (see Methods for details).
-We recorded data for a series of delays $\Delta t$ between the \SI{10}{ns} rectangular current pulse and the x-ray pulse with a duration of \SI{100}{ps}, including image frames taken before, during, and after the current pulse arrives in the racetrack.
-By tuning $H_z$ and $j_x$, we explored the map of SOT-induced dynamics in our device and found evidence for the different types of dynamics predicted in our simulations, with two examples presented in Fig.~\ref{fig:exp+sim}.
-For each example, we show five representative snapshots from the time-resolved imaging alongside frames from simulation runs that qualitatively match our experimental results for equivalent applied fields and current densities (see Methods for details on comparing experimental and simulation parameters).
-The entire movies are provided in the Supplementary Material.
+By tuning $\mu_0H_z$ and $j_x$, we explored the map of SOT-induced dynamics in our device and found experimental evidence for the different prototypical types of dynamics predicted in our simulations, with two scenarios presented in Fig.~\ref{fig:exp+sim} and more examples in the Supplementary Fig.~2.
+The static out-of-plane field $\mu_0 H_\mathrm{z}$ and the applied current density for each dataset are indicated in the respective figure captions.
+Each example includes five representative experimental snapshots alongside corresponding simulation frames that qualitatively match our experimental results for equivalent applied fields and current densities (see Methods for details on comparing experimental and simulation parameters).
+Full movies are provided in the Supplementary Material.